GGVittoria/ETL-Project/README.md

     2. run schema.sql to create the table in the new database

-    3. use a config.py file to store the db_connection string for the new database you just created and is should look something like this
+    3. use a config.py file to store the db_connection string for the new database you just created - it should look something like this

             db_connection = 'postgresql+psycopg2://postgres:PASSWORD@localhost:5432/accolade_db'